-In addition, our Class A Common Stock reserved for future issuance under our equity incentive plans will become eligible for sale in the public market once those shares are issued, subject to provisions relating to various vesting agreements, lock-up provisions, and, in some cases, limitations on volume and manner of sale applicable to affiliates under Rule 144, as applicable.
-As of March 31, 2024, the aggregate number of shares of our Class A Common Stock reserved for future issuance under our Incentive Equity Plan is 5,794,026.
+In addition, our Class A Common Stock reserved for future issuance under our equity incentive plans will become eligible for sale in the public market once those shares are issued, subject to provisions relating to various vesting agreements, and, in some cases, limitations on volume and manner of sale applicable to affiliates under Rule 144, as applicable.
+As of September 30, 2024, the aggregate number of shares of our Class A Common Stock reserved for future issuance under our Incentive Equity Plan is 5,494,289.
 The Compensation Committee of the Board may determine the exact number of shares to be reserved for future issuance under our equity incentive plans at its discretion.
-We will file one or more registration statements on Form S-8 under the Securities Act to register shares of our Class A Common Stock or securities convertible into or exchangeable for shares of our Class A Common Stock issued pursuant to our Equity Incentive Plan.
-Any such Form S-8 registration statements will automatically become effective upon filing.
-Accordingly, shares registered under such registration statements will be available for sale in the open market.
+We have filed one or more registration statements on Form S-8 under the Securities Act to register shares of our Class A Common Stock or securities convertible into or exchangeable for shares of our Class A Common Stock issued pursuant to our Equity Incentive Plan.
+Shares registered under such registration statements will be available for sale in the open market.